OlivierLD/raspberry-coffee/NMEA-multiplexer/WebSockets.md

 >
 All the components (the WebSocket server, the two multiplexers) can run on the same machine, or on any number of machines, as long as they can see each other on the network.

+A web page displying the data pushed out by the WebSocket server can be reached at <http://ws-machine:9876/data/web/wsconsole.html>, where
+`ws-machine` is the name of the machine the WebSocket server runs on, and `9876` is the port it uses.

 ---